webdew-logo-new_v2-1

 In this section, we'll talk about the different categories of testing and how to test a website effectively.
 So, let's get started!

-Unit testing is testing the smallest sections of code, usually individual functionalities or modules, in isolation.
+Unit testing is isolating the smallest sections of code, usually individual functionalities or modules.
 These small sections of code are termed units.

 • For instance, see this login page.